Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ### Pre-requisites

-- Install .NET Core for Windows by following the instructions at [dot.net/core](https://dot.net/core), which will include [Visual Studio 2017](https://aka.ms/vsdownload).
+- Install .NET Core for Windows by following the instructions at [dot.net/core](https://dot.net/core), which will include [Visual Studio](https://aka.ms/vsdownload).
 - An Internet connection
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+- An **Azure AD** tenant.
+For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+- A user account in your **Azure AD** tenant.
+This sample will not work with a **personal Microsoft account**.
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 - A user account in your Azure AD tenant.

 ### Step 1:  Clone or download this repository